Jandek: History

 Jandek's first album, Ready for the House, though a solo work, was originally credited to a band called The Units.
-Smith was forced to change the name The Units by an identically named Californian group already in possession of a trademark on the name.
+Corwood was forced to change the name by an identically named Californian group already in possession of a trademark on the name.
 All reissues of this first album and all subsequent Corwood releases have been credited to "Jandek".
-In Trubee's interview, Smith claims he came up with the name Jandek while on the telephone with a person named Decker during the month of January.
-Nirvana frontman Kurt Cobain discussed Jandek in a 1993 interview, stating "He's not pretentious, but only pretentious people like his music.
+In Trubee's unauthorized interview, Smith claims he came up with the name Jandek while on the telephone with a person named Decker during the month of January.
+Nirvana frontman Kurt Cobain discussed Jandek in a 1993 interview, stating "He's not pretentious, but only pretentious people like his music."

 In 1999, Texas Monthly reporter Katy Vine interviewed a man she believed to be Jandek, though he refused to identify himself, and although familiar with Jandek's music, refused to discuss it.
 In 2003, filmmaker Chad Freidrichs released a documentary, Jandek on Corwood, which contained no interviews with Jandek but was put together with "a representative of Corwood Industries".

-On October 17, 2004, at Glasgow, Scotland's Instal Festival, an unannounced and unidentified act (playing alongside bassist Richard Youngs and drummer Alex Neilson) performed at the festival.
-This was later confirmed to be Jandek in his first live performance.Jandek pitchfork Jandek has since made numerous live performances, usually unannounced in advance.
+On October 17, 2004, at the Instal Festival in Glasgow, Scotland, an unannounced and unidentified act (playing alongside bassist Richard Youngs and drummer Alex Neilson) performed at the festival.
+This was later confirmed to be Jandek in his first live performance.
+Jandek has since made numerous live performances, usually unannounced in advance.

 Discography

-This is the discography of Corwood Industries; the record company releases only albums by Jandek.
+This is also the discography of Corwood Industries; the record company releases only albums by Jandek.